vaibhavfx7/MiniProject/README.md

 "# MiniProject"
-This is dataset for our east detector East Detector to extrect text from images with convoluted background.
+This is east detector East Detector to extrect text from images with convoluted background.
 We then proceed to parse five command line arguments on Lines 9-20:

 --image : The path to our input image.